haodafan/haodafan.com2-thesequel/README.md

 ## Development

-Haoda Fan Dot Com 2 - The Sequel will be developed with AS
+Haoda Fan Dot Com 2 - The Sequel will be developed with ASP.NET Core 2.1

 I plan on using the following technologies to help me in this endeavour:
-- ASP.NET 2.1 Core
+- ASP.NET Core 2.1
 - SCSS (because CSS kinda sucks)

 I plan on implementing the following features: